-The primary site emissions come from the use of coal and coke in the blast and basic oxygen furnaces as well as combustion of the process gases.
-These processes, together with the foam insulation manufacture, give rise to emissions of CO2, which contributes 95% of the Global Warming Potential (GWP), and sulphur oxides, which are responsible for two thirds of the impact in the Acidification Potential (AP) category.
+The primary site emissions come from use of coal and coke in the blast furnace, and from the injection of oxygen into the basic oxygen furnace, as well as combustion of the process gases.
+These processes, together with the foam insulation manufacture, give rise to emissions of CO2, which contribute 95% of the Global Warming Potential (GWP), and sulphur oxides, which are responsible for two thirds of the impact in the Acidification Potential (AP) category.
 In addition, oxides of nitrogen are emitted which contribute one third of the A1-A3 Acidification Potential, and three quarters of the Eutrophication Potential (EP), and the combined emissions of sulphur and nitrogen oxides, together with emissions of carbon monoxide, methane, and VOCs all contribute to the Photochemical Ozone indication (POCP).